ericnewton/many-lives/README.md

 function names.
 I only needed a mechanism to sleep, and a way to time the performance with millisecond granularity (or better).

 Type aliases were nice.
-That let me define a new type based on existing types.
+That let me define a new type name based on existing types.
 Interesting that the type for something like `AutoHashMap` looks like a function, with type arguments.
 See the error message below for the type errors this created.